 There is a tool to track your net worth as well!
 You input your investment assets and liabilities and pocketsmith will track and display your net worth on your dashboard.
 Your dashboard also shows you a pie chart of spending and income- customizable to any time period.

 That is what is different between my spreadsheet and pocketsmith.
 I can search for the data far easier.
-I can search the data far easier.
+I can search for the data far easier.
 I can go into each category and find out exactly each transaction.
-Whereas for my spreadsheet I could sum each category and just input a total.
+Whereas for my spreadsheet, I could sum each category and input a total.

 Pocketsmith is free to use!
 You do have to pay for the premium plan to have automatic bank feeds active.
 But I think it is well worth it for $7.49 per month.
 Especially if you view your time as money and know your real hourly income rate!